-As at the date of this report, SIR has commitments to lease three properties in Whitby and Barrie, Ontario, and the Don Mills neighborhood in Toronto upon which it plans to build three new Scaddabush restaurants.
+As at the date of this report, SIR has commitments to lease four properties in Barrie, London and Guelph, Ontario, and the Don Mills neighborhood in Toronto, upon which it plans to build four new Scaddabush restaurants.
 There can be no assurance at this time that the new Scaddabush restaurants will be opened or will become part of the Royalty Pooled Restaurants.

-SIR's management continues to monitor consumer confidence and economic conditions such as interest rates and spending patterns.
-Based on the assessment of these conditions and the timing of any new restaurant construction, the opening schedules will be reviewed regularly by SIR's Management and adjusted as necessary.
+SIR's management continues to monitor consumer confidence and economic conditions such as interest rates and consumer spending patterns.
+Based on the assessment of these conditions and the timing of any new restaurant construction, the opening schedules will be reviewed regularly by SIR's management and adjusted as necessary.